alhanster/ancestral_diversity/README.md

 For questions, contact alh16@rice.edu.

 # Usage
 After downloading the repository, expand the file and run the following command lines.
+Tables and figures will be added to output.
 ```
 cd ancestry_diversity
 Rscript figures/Figure1_RVIS.R